GICodeWarrior/locus/README.md

 Locus is a ChromeOS kiosk app for displaying dashboards.

-Currently it only works with Amazon CloudWatch dashboards.
+Currently it works with Amazon CloudWatch dashboards and certain Okta SSO applications.

 ## Installation